octopus-network/octopus-docs/src/guides/appchain-develop.md

 In this tutorial, we will:

-1. Setup a development environment for an Appchain;
+1. Setup the development environment;
-2. Implement an Web3.0 application with an Appchain;
+2. Implement appchain runtime;
-3. Start a local testnet for an Appchain;
+3. Start the local testnet;

-### Setup the Development Environment of the Appchain
+### Setup the Development Environment

 It's suggested to start an Appchain node based on [Barnacle](https://github.com/octopus-network/barnacle) which is a template developed by the Octopus Network team.
-Originate from the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template), Barnacle is a minimal working Appchain node template for developers to quickly start their Octopus Appchain project.
+Originating from the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template), Barnacle is a minimal working Appchain node template for developers quickly start their Octopus Appchain project.
 The frontend of an Appchain can be developed based on the [Front-end template](https://github.com/substrate-developer-hub/substrate-front-end-template).

-#### Setup a Rust Development Environment.
+#### Setup Rust Development Environment.

-Note: Substrate development is easiest on Unix-based operating systems like macOS or Linux and it is highly recommended to use Windows Subsystem Linux (WSL) and follow the instructions for Ubuntu/Debian.
+Note: Substrate development is easiest on Unix-based operating systems like macOS or Linux, and for Windows user, it is highly recommended to use Windows Subsystem Linux (WSL) and follow the instructions for Ubuntu/Debian.

 For most users, you can execute the following commands to install the environment.